-The Medicare Coverage Gap Discount program is available nationwide.
-Because our plan offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
-Please go to Chapter 6, Section 6 for more information about your coverage during the Coverage Gap Stage.
+The Medicare Coverage Gap Discount Program is available nationwide.
+Because your plan does not have a coverage gap, the discounts described here do not apply to you.
+Instead, the plan continues to cover your drugs at your regular cost-sharing amount until you qualify for the Catastrophic Coverage Stage.
+Please go to Chapter 6, Section 5 for more information about your coverage during the Initial Coverage Stage.